Reed vs Hill Elementary: B vs A in Two Districts (2025 TEA)

 Ready to Find Your Home?

-Choosing between school zones is one of the biggest decisions buyers make in the Austin area, and it is not one you should make based on a single TEA number.
-I have been helping people navigate these exact comparisons for over 19 years, and I can tell you that the best school for your situation depends on a lot more than what the state report card says.
+Choosing between school zones is one of the biggest decisions buyers make in the Austin area, and it is not one you should make based on a single TEA letter grade.
+I have been helping people navigate these exact comparisons for over 17 years, and I can tell you that the best school for your situation depends on a lot more than what the state report card says.
 Lets sit down, look at your budget, your commute, and what matters most to you, and figure out which zone actually fits.
 Reach out to me and lets get started.